 Available on: Roku, iTunes, Google Play, Android TV, Apple TV and Amazon Fire TV (on supported devices), as well as online at acorn.tv, and through an Amazon add-on subscription (exclusively for Prime members).

 What You’ll Find on This List: As one of the niche streamers in regular rotation in Paste writers’ homes, we’ve got enough outright Acorn favorites to have made this list a classic Top 10er.
 That said, the entire Acorn TV catalogue is still small enough that, like most other small streamers out there, it’s divided its content into a limited number of discrete (but richly populated) categories.
-To that end, please enjoy the lightning round we’ve wedged in before the main list, which highlights a title from each major Acorn TV category that may not have made our final Top 10, but is still worth knowing is part of the Acorn family.
+To that end, please enjoy the lightning round we’ve tacked on after the main list, which highlights titles from the streamer’s major categories that may not have made our final Top 10, but are still important parts of the Acorn family.

 Category: Mystery, Only on Acorn TV, Acorn TV Original